Draw Your Future with Agilities

 All you’ll need is a pen, this template or a piece of blank paper and a readiness to dream!
 Click the logo below to experience this online facilitated activity.

 The power of visualization has been recognized for centuries as a method to increase motivation and performance.
 Visualization can trick the mind into overcoming self-doubt and fear by making the unknown known1, improving skills as effectively as real practice2, and determining the perception of reality.3,4 Together, these form a powerful tool for goal setting.
 Learning how to enhance these aspects of self-growth provides an opportunity to create a valuable impact in students’ lives as they look toward their future.
-Recognizing this capacity for growth, The DeBruce Foundation partnered with Patti Dobrowolski of Up Your Creative Genius to combine her interactive workshop Draw Your Future with the Agile Work Profile, creating a beneficial career planning workshop for students.
+Recognizing this capacity for growth, The DeBruce Foundation partnered with Patti Dobrowolski of Up Your Creative Genius to combine her interactive workshop, Draw Your Future with the Agile Work Profiler, creating a beneficial career planning workshop for students.

 Designed to be an engaging and fun goal-setting workshop, Draw Your Future invites students to think critically about their Agilities within the context of their current reality, desired future, and the necessary steps to achieve their goals.
 A trained facilitator guides the group through an envisioning and drawing process, through which students gain clarity, alignment, and motivation to take action toward exploring future personal and career goals.
 Before the workshop, participants are encouraged to take the AWP to learn their Agilities and give them an additional tool to leverage while experiencing the workshop.